MAHBOUBIsakina/SD_TOPK_approach/README.md

 # Implementation

 &emps; We have implemented our solution using JAVA with PEERSIM simulator whiwh allow as to simulate the distributed environement.
-PEERSIM is written in JAVA. to use it, we had download it from <a /href:https://sourceforge.net/projects/peersim/files/latest/download> <a>
+PEERSIM is written in JAVA. to use it, we had download it from https://sourceforge.net/projects/peersim/files/latest/download